Greenbrier (GBX)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

 We can take a deeper look into Greenbrier’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Greenbrier’s operating margin declined this quarter but expanded by 8.8 percentage points over the last five years.
-Its share count also shrank by 1.6%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+As we mentioned earlier, Greenbrier’s operating margin declined this quarter but expanded by 7.2 percentage points over the last five years.
+Its share count also shrank by 2.6%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+Greenbrier Diluted Shares Outstanding

-In Q3, Greenbrier reported EPS of $1.16, down from $1.92 in the same quarter last year.
-This print slightly missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+In Q4, Greenbrier reported EPS of $1.14, down from $1.72 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 9. Cash Is King